alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

 * explosives like anti personnel land mines and cluster munitions
 * torture goods

-You won't be able to export 'Schedule 3 UK controlled dual-use, software and technology' if you are told they might be used for weapons of mass destruction (WMD) purposes.
+You won't be able to export items classified as 'Schedule 3 UK controlled dual-use, software and technology' in the goods checker if you are told they might be used for weapons of mass destruction (WMD) purposes.

 ### Brokering banned goods or to embargoed countries